Jonathan Magri Overend

-Jonathan Magri Overend (born 6 June 1970) is a former Maltese international footballer.
-During his career he played for Sliema Wanderers(139), ŻurrieqFC (12), BirkirkaraFC(158) and Hamrun Spartans FC (99), where he played as a central defender and midfielder.
-He represented Malta 5 times, scoring 1 goal.
+Jonathan Magri Overend (born 6 June 1970) is a Maltese international retired footballer.
+He played over 400 matches in all domestic competitions and as voted Malta Footballer of the Month in November 1997.

+During his career he played for Sliema Wanderers(139), ŻurrieqFC (12), BirkirkaraFC(158) and Ħamrun Spartans FC (99), where he played as a central defender or midfielder.
 Retiring at 38, he switched to the national Futsal league, playing for 5 seasons, being finalist and runner up in 3 successive seasons.
 During this time he made 5 Futsal national team appearances, scoring 1 goal.

+International career

+Magri Overend made his debut for Malta in a February 1998 friendly match against Albania and earned a total of 5 caps, scoring 1 goal.
+His final international was in September that same year, against Macedonia.